top of page

 The Milwaukee School of Engineering’s (MSOE) Women in Engineering summer program offers female students entering 10th through 12th grades the chance to explore multiple engineering disciplines, including mechanical engineering.
 Led by MSOE faculty and women engineering students, this program offers various engineering projects.
 The program aims to teach you how to apply your skills and knowledge to the real world while supporting girls in a male-dominated field.

-Eligibility: High school juniors at the time of application
+Eligibility: High school juniors only

 Every summer, the prestigious RSI at MIT holds a free six-week science and engineering research program.
 You will experience the entire research cycle, from drafting a detailed research plan to delivering oral and written reports on your findings.
 The first week is spent attending college-level courses taught by some of the country’s most accomplished professors.
 The next five weeks are devoted to the research internship, where you work on your project under the mentorship of professionals.
 RSI is very prestigious, and most attendees are accepted into colleges like MIT.